 - A. Unfinished and Finished Areas: For the purposes of these electrical specifications, "unfinished" areas shall include mechanical, electrical and telephone equipment rooms.
 All other areas shall be considered "finished" spaces unless indicated or approved otherwise. - B. In Unfinished Areas: Raceways, equipment, and devices may be installed concealed or exposed unless indicated otherwise. - C. In Finished Areas: Conceal all raceway and flush mount all electrical boxes, equipment, and devices unless indicated or approved otherwise.
-The space above suspended ceilings or behind furred spaces is considered outside finished areas and electrical materials installed within these areas are considered concealed.

-- D. Minimum Mounting Height: Install exposed raceway and all other electrical equipment (e.g., lighting fixtures) with not less than 7 feet and 6 inches clear to finished floor unless indicated or approved otherwise, and excluding raceway and equipment mounted on walls. - E. Dimensions and Clearances: Field measure all dimensions and clearances affecting the installation of electrical work in relation to established datum, building openings and clearances, and work of other trades as construction progresses. - F. Rough-In Locations: Verify final locations for rough-ins with field measurements and requirements of actual equipment being installed. - G. Door Swings: Verify the swings of all doors before switch outlets or other electrical devices are installed.
-If necessary, relocate devices so they are not obstructed by doors when doors are open. - H. Ceiling Mounted Devices: The locations indicated on the architectural reflected ceiling plans take precedence over the electrical documents, in the event of conflict. - I. Install equipment according to manufacturer's written instructions. - J. Install equipment, conduit, cable tray, hangers, and supports to withstand seismic forces for the seismic zone of the installation.
+The space above suspended ceilings or behind furred spaces is considered outside finished areas and electrical materials installed within these areas are considered concealed. - D. Minimum Mounting Height: Install exposed raceway and all other electrical equipment (e.g., lighting fixtures) with not less than 7 feet and 6 inches clear to finished floor unless indicated or approved otherwise, and excluding raceway and equipment mounted on walls. - E. Dimensions and Clearances: Field measure all dimensions and clearances affecting the installation of electrical work in relation to established datum, building openings and clearances, and work of other trades as construction progresses. - F. Rough-In Locations: Verify final locations for rough-ins with field measurements and requirements of actual equipment being installed. - G. Install equipment, conduit, cable tray, hangers, and supports to withstand seismic forces for the seismic zone of the installation.